oxford-arc/arc-software-guide/docs/source/arc-compiling.rst

   export MPICH_CXX=icpc
   export MPICH_CCC=icpc

-Other toolchains/versions can be made available, a list of EasyBuild supported versions can be found here.
-Please note that the ARC systems only support ``foss/2018b`` and newer, and intel/2020a and newer - due to operating system compatibility.
+Other toolchains/versions can be made available, a list of EasyBuild supported versions can be found `here <https://docs.easybuild.io/en/master/version-specific/toolchains.html>`_.
+Please note that the ARC systems only support ``foss/2018b`` and newer, and ``intel/2020a`` and newer - due to operating system compatibility.

 Compilation
 -----------